Nerodia rhombifer: Conservation concerns

 While not endangered or threatened, the main threat to N. rhombifer is human ignorance.
 The diamondback water snake is often mistaken for the cottonmouth or rattlesnakes and is killed out of fear.
 In actuality, the diamondback water snake and other species of water snakes are far more common than the venomous snakes in their range, especially in areas that are frequented by humans.

 In captivity

-Due to how common the species is, the diamondback water snake is frequently found in captivity, though there is little market value for it in the pet trade.
+Due to how common the species is, the diamondback water snake is frequently found in captivity in states where it is legal to keep native reptiles in captivity, though there is little market value for it in the pet trade.
 Captive specimens will often bite when captured but become fairly docile with regular handling.
 It may also defecate when handled, which has a particularly offensive smell, probably due to the diet of mostly fish.
 It eats quite well in captivity if fed primarily fish but must be supplemented with vitamin B1.
-Larger specimens will often consume rodents..
+Larger specimens will often consume rodents.